raysantoscom/raysantoscom.github.io/_posts/2015-09-18-laying-the-foundation-1.md

 During my weekly visits to the local library I like borrowing at one time multiple books that cover multiple subject areas.
 The order in which I read the books is based on which book is within arm's reach.

-As recommended by Wise Bauer, studying one subject at a time and reading books within that subject area in the order in which they were written does make sense.
-Ideas from a subject area's foundational works might be referenced, further developed, or opposed by books in the same area that follow it.
+As recommended by Wise Bauer, studying one subject at a time and reading books within that subject in the order in which they were written does make sense.
+Ideas from a subject's foundational works might be referenced, further developed, or opposed by books in the same subject area that follow it.

 Footnotes in Chapter 1 of "The Well-Educated Mind" referenced one letter and one speech that I think are worth reading.
 Both are online.